 Injury accident claims – the claims process

 Many people start the claims process by contacting a law firm like Accident Advice Helpline.
-They have their own team of highly trained experienced personal injury lawyers.
-They will handle your claim professionally and efficiently.
+We have our own team of highly trained experienced personal injury lawyers.
+We will handle your claim professionally and efficiently.
 People claim compensation from:

 - Motor insurance companies (road traffic accidents)